kedro-org/kedro/docs/source/deployment/databricks/databricks_notebooks_development_workflow.md

 Create a new repo on Databricks by navigating to `New` tab in the Databricks workspace UI side bar and clicking `Repo` in the drop-down menu that appears.

-In this guide, you sync your project with a remote Git provider, so uncheck `Create repo by cloning a Git repository` and enter `iris-databricks` as the name of your new repository:
+In this guide, you sync your project with a remote Git provider.
+Enter `iris-databricks` as the name of your new repository:

 ![Create a new repo on Databricks](../../meta/images/databricks_repo_creation.png)